 Maximum egalitarianism

-Reading the table: Strong price discovery means the mechanism finds market-clearing price.
+Strong price discovery means the mechanism finds market-clearing price.
 Sybil resistance indicates how well the mechanism prevents whale domination via multiple wallets.
 Complexity reflects implementation and UX difficulty.
-Combine mechanisms for better coverage: Dutch Auction + wallet caps + attestations addresses multiple concerns.
+Combine mechanisms for better coverage.
+Dutch Auction plus wallet caps plus attestations addresses multiple concerns.

 Dutch Auctions

 A Dutch auction starts at a high price and decreases over time until all tokens are sold or a floor is reached.
 Participants bid at the price they find acceptable.
-All successful bidders typically pay the same clearing price (the final price when supply is exhausted).
+All successful bidders typically pay the same clearing price.

 Batch Auctions